CVOR Travel Nurse Jobs in Indiana

 How does Junxion’s process work for CVOR travelers?

-You connect with one recruiter who handles your whole contract — no call-center handoffs.
-Tell them your call tolerance, target cities, and pay goals, and they match you with open CVOR contracts in Indiana, then walk you through each package with a full pay breakdown before you decide.
-Junxion was founded by a traveling surgical tech, so your recruiter actually understands CVOR culture, and credentialing is managed start to finish by a US-based team.
+It starts and ends with one recruiter who owns your whole contract, no call-center handoffs in between.
+Tell them your call tolerance, target cities, and pay goals, and they’ll match you with open CVOR contracts in Indiana, then walk you through each package with a full pay breakdown before you decide.
+Junxion was founded by a traveling surgical tech, so your recruiter actually understands CVOR culture, and a US-based team runs credentialing start to finish.
 When you’re ready, reach out to get matched.

-Ready to find your next CVOR travel contract in Indiana?
-Talk to a Junxion recruiter today and let’s match your cardiac OR background with the right program.
+Ready to give Indiana a shot at your next CVOR contract?
+Talk to a Junxion recruiter today and we’ll match your cardiac OR background with the right program.

 Explore More